 Functions

-Functions in Rust are declared with the fn keyword, followed by the function name, a parameter list, a return type, and a block of code.
+Functions in Rust are declared with the fn keyword, followed by the function name, a parameter list, a return type, and a code block.

 fn main() {